COVID-19 FAQs: Infection Risk and Prevention

 It’s important to keep up with healthy habits to manage your arthritis, such as getting plenty of sleep, exercising regularly, eating a healthy diet and taking medication as prescribed.
 There is no evidence that medications, including DMARDs and biologics, are associated with a higher risk.
 However, there is one exception: Patients taking high doses – 10 milligrams or more – of corticosteroids daily have a higher risk of hospitalization.
 For that reason, talk to your doctor about the risks of taking corticosteroids.

 Rheumatologists continue to analyze the data and publish findings, building a body of knowledge about their patients’ risks and outcomes.
 In the meantime, call your doctor right away if you think you’ve been exposed or are experiencing symptoms like fever, body chills, muscle aches and a dry cough.
+And if you haven't already done so, talk to your doctor about getting vaccinated to help protect yourself against the worst outcomes of the disease.

 Sign up today for email updates on coronavirus and arthritis.